 BugSplat does not cause crashes.
 BugSplat helps developers fix crashes.

-When there is a fire the fireman always show up.
-However, they do not cause the fire.
+When there is a fire the fire department always shows up.
+However, nobody from the fire department cause the fire.
 It is just their job to put it out and contain it.

 Similarly, we do not cause crashes, but it is BugSplat's job to help fix crashes when they occur.